 3. For Writing: All the paragraphs should have logical connectivity.
 They should follow each other using deductive reasoning and reaching to a conclusion reinforcing the stance made in the Introduction.

-4. For Writing: Don’t, start new dimensions of ideas and arguments in conclusion.
-Conclusion can include solutions and suggestions regarding the problems discussed, Summary in a nutshell and may have future predictions too.
+4. For Writing: Don’t start new dimensions of ideas and arguments in conclusion.
+The conclusion can include solutions and suggestions regarding the problems discussed, Summary in a nutshell and may have future predictions too.

 5. For Writing: Always, make a graphical representation of your ideas in the empty space provided in the Question booklet.
 In this way, you can keep yourself to the topic and avoid deviation and before converting that graphical representation to writing, It is better to verbalize vocally.
 So that you can quickly identify mistakes in your language.

 8. For Speaking: Your mechanism of thinking is in two ways.
-First, when you are about to explain about your favorite animal for example, your tendency is to re-call all the features of the animal and list these features.
-This approach is not recommended because it affects your intonation so badly that it sounds like you are reading grocery store item list!!
-So, the Second method, which I call object oriented method ( I hope computer or IT people can understand what I mean ) is that method in which you need to generate an image or a video of that animal in your mind like a trailer running… Now?
-Well you need not ask me because it is your trailer and you need to speak in such a way that David Attenborough describes about these animals in the wild!!
+First, when you are about to explain about your favorite animal, for example, your tendency is to recall all the features of the animal and list these features.
+This approach is not recommended because it affects your intonation so badly that it sounds like you are reading the grocery store item list!!
+So, the second method, which I call object-oriented method ( I hope computer or IT people can understand what I mean ) is that method in which you need to generate an image or a video of that animal in your mind like a trailer running… Now?
+Well, you need not ask me because it is your trailer and you need to speak in such a way that David Attenborough describes these animals in the wild!!

 10. For Speaking: For part 3 in speaking you are expected to logically justify what you speak.
 That’s it and no more!!
 Please avoid using bizarre vocabulary and convoluted language.
-“In simplicity, lies greatest complexity!!”
-Try to simply justify your answer with appropriate reason.
-This justification shows the complexity in your language and how well you’ve mastered it!!
+“In simplicity, lies the greatest complexity!!”
+Try to simply justify your answer with an appropriate reason.
+This just shows the complexity in your language and how well you’ve mastered it!!